Scimon/p6-Range-SetOps/README.md

 IMPLEMENTED OPERATORS
 =====================

 The following operators have been implemented for continous numerical ranges and also tested on string and date range.
+They also work on Sets of Ranges like those returned by the (|) or ∪ operators.

   * (elem)